jonathan-s/riksdagsrosten-django/README.md

 ## Features to be added
 -----------------------
 If you would like other features, please start a discussion on github issues and we'll see what we can do.

-* See how your facebook friends voted.
-* A feed for the latest votes by your friends.